 Mythbusting- Part-Time Faculty work, not part-time work, not all doing this as a “side” job

 The ASCCC uses the term Part-Time Faculty to denote faculty who are not employed full-time (tenured and untenured) because that is the term used in Title 5 regulations.
 Although faculty may be called part-time their work is not part-time, and neither is their dedication.
 There is a myth and maybe assumption? that part-time faculty members teach as additional employment and most already have full-time employment.
 The reality is that part-time faculty in the CCC system are not a monolith.
 Some do teach part-time in addition to full-time work, bringing industry experience into the classroom.
-Others teach a part-time load at one or more colleges.
+Others teach a part-time load at one or more colleges; for some, this is seen as necessary to the pursuit of full-time faculty employment.
 Some part-time faculty teach multiple part-time loads that add up to more than a full-time faculty load.

 This paper discusses part-time faculty in the aggregate, although we acknowledge that each has a real lived experience that lead them to work in the California Community College System.